Iyad-Ali/Fortnite-Players-Analysis/README.md

 # Fortnite-Players-Analysis
-end to end Data Science project for creating a web app that provides the user his fortnite stats with more analytical information and how much he will improve in the future.
-(The project is still in progress the only completed phase is data collection)
+End to end Data Science project for creating a web app that provides the user his fortnite stats with more analytical information and how much he will improve in the future.
+(The project is still in progress, the only completed phase is data collection)